dusty-nv/jetson-containers/packages/rag/llama-index/docs.md

 ollama pull llama2
 ```

-> This downloads the default 7-billion parameter Llama2 model.
-> You can optionally specify `ollma2:13b` and `ollma2:70b` for other variations, and change the Python script (line 13) accordingly.

-Type the following to start the sample Python script.
+This downloads the default 7-billion parameter Llama2 model - you can optionally specify `ollma2:13b` and `ollma2:70b` for other variations, and change the Python script (line 13) accordingly.
+Then type the following to start the sample Python script:

 ```bash
 python3 /opt/llama-index/llamaindex_starter.py